 Looking back on 2019, I sewed at least a dozen quilts, most of them on a deadline, then turned them over to be photographed for books or other projects.
 I don’t usually see my quilts much after I’ve sewn them, and sometimes it’s hard to remember what I make from year to year.
 For that reason, I’ve started making scrap quilts to remember my quilting by.

 Last year, I wanted to find a creative way to use up my scraps AND create something memorable that would capture moments from my projects throughout the year.
 That was the Pinwheel Patchwork Quilt, which I made from scraps and pieced into a large quilt.
-(The pattern and tutorials are free if you want to give it a try.)

 Here’s a photo of my 2019 Patchwork Pinwheel quilt at the longarmer’s getting ready to be quilted.

 For 2020, I’ve resolved to turn my fabric scraps into Log Cabin blocks to make something that reminds me of all the sewing I’ll do this year.
 Put this down for my 2020 #quiltgoals!